waytohealth/victor-hugo/site/content/releasenotes/lens-analytics-full-release.md

   Health's product offering that provides deep visibility into program data.

-  Under the hood, we also restructured our **user account framework** to allow for maximum flexibility for modern programs.
+  We also restructured our **user account framework** to allow maximum flexibility for modern programs.
 ---
 ## Product updates from March 2022